-COUNT IV (INFRINGEMENT OF U.S. PATENT NO. 11,418,466)
+COUNT IV - INFRINGEMENT OF U.S. PATENT NO. 11,418,466

+163. Disintermediation incorporates by reference paragraphs 1 to 98 above as if fully set forth herein.
-- 168. Disintermediation incorporates by reference paragraphs 1 to 137 above as if fully set forth herein. - 169.
-On information and belief, Glia has infringed the '466 Patent under 35 U.S.C. § 271, either literally and/or under the doctrine of equivalents, directly and/or indirectly. - 170.
-Attached hereto as Exhibit H and incorporated into this complaint as alleged herein is a claim chart setting forth where in Glia's accused instrumentality each of the limitations of representative Claim 1 are found.
-On information and belief, the identified functionality was present in the accused instrumentality during the relevant times of infringement. - 171.
-The foregoing claim chart is illustrative of Glia's infringement of the '466 Patent.

-Disintermediation reserves the right to identify additional claims and accused instrumentalities in accordance with the Court's local rules and applicable scheduling orders.

-- 172. On information and belief, Glia has contributed and is contributing to the infringement of the '466 Patent because Glia knows that the infringing aspects of its accused instrumentality are made for use in an infringement and are not staple articles of commerce suitable for substantial non-infringing uses. - 173.
-On information and belief, Glia has induced the infringement of the '466 Patent, with knowledge of the '466 Patent and that Glia's acts, including without limitation using, offering to sell, selling within and importing into the United States, Glia's accused instrumentalities, would aid and abet and induce infringement by customers, clients, partners, developers and end users of the accused instrumentalities. - 174.
-Disintermediation provided Glia with notice of the '466 Patent via email to Glia's CEO and co-founder Dan Michaeli, Glia's CSO and co-founder Justin DiPietro, and CTO and co-founder Carlos Paniagua.
-Specifically, on October 12, 2022, counsel for Disintermediation sent to Glia an email which identified the '466 Patent and included a claim chart setting forth Glia's alleged infringement of the '466 Patent.
-A delivery receipt of the email to each of the three individuals was received. - 175.
-Glia's acts of infringement have caused damage to Disintermediation and Disintermediation should be awarded damages from Glia in an amount subject to proof at trial. - 176.
-On information and belief, Glia has acted with disregard of Disintermediation's patent rights, without any reasonable basis for doing so, and has willfully infringed the '466 Patent.
+- 164. On information and belief, LiveAdmins has infringed the '466 patent under 35 U.S.C. § 271, either literally and/or under the doctrine of equivalents, directly and/or indirectly. - 165.
+Attached hereto as Exhibit H and incorporated into this complaint as alleged herein is a claim chart setting forth where in LiveAdmins' accused instrumentality each of the limitations of representative Claim 1 are found.
+On information and belief, the identified functionality was present in the accused instrumentality during the relevant times of infringement. - 166.
+The foregoing claim chart is illustrative of LiveAdmins' infringement of the '466 patent.
+Disintermediation reserves the right to identify additional claims and accused instrumentalities in accordance with the Court's local rules and applicable scheduling orders. - 167.
+On information and belief, LiveAdmins has contributed and is contributing to the infringement of the '466 patent because LiveAdmins knows that the infringing aspects of its accused instrumentality are made for use in an infringement and are not staple articles of commerce suitable for substantial non-infringing uses. - 168.
+On information and belief, LiveAdmins has induced the infringement of the '466 patent, with knowledge of the '466 patent and that LiveAdmins' acts, including without limitation using, offering to sell, selling within and importing into the United States, LiveAdmins' accused instrumentalities, would aid and abet and induce infringement by customers, clients, partners, developers and end users of the accused instrumentalities. - 169.
+LiveAdmins' acts of infringement have caused damage to Disintermediation and Disintermediation is entitled to recovery of damages from LiveAdmins in an amount subject to proof at trial. - 170.
+On information and belief, LiveAdmins has acted with disregard of Disintermediation's patent rights, without any reasonable basis for doing so, and has willfully infringed the '466 patent.